Deck Builder Salem OR | Custom Composite & Wood Decks | Q&R Construction

 Ready to Build Your Dream Deck?

-Get a free, no-obligation estimate from Salem's most trusted deck contractor.
+Get a free, no-obligation estimate from Salem's most trusted deck builder.
+We handle everything — design, permits, build, and final inspection.